-Tallest onshore turbines proposed
+Tallest onshore turbines 'an option'

-Tallest onshore turbines proposed for Lewis site
+Tallest onshore turbines 'an option' for Lewis site

-What would be the UK's tallest onshore wind turbines have been proposed for a planned wind farm on Lewis.
+What would be the UK's tallest onshore wind turbines have been suggested as an option for a wind farm on Lewis.

-Lewis Wind Power wants to increase the maximum height of turbines at a site at Uisinis to 200m (656ft).
+Lewis Wind Power is considering turbines with heights of up to 200m (656ft) at a site at Uisinis.

-The developer has also proposed increasing turbines at a site near Stornoway to a height of 187m (614ft).
+It is also in the early stages of looking at the potential for turbines of up to 187m (614ft) at a site near Stornoway.

+The company said any change to the schemes would require new planning consents and public consultations.

-It said bigger turbines are more efficient and would help to attract subsidies to a subsea cable needed for exporting power to the mainland.
+Lewis Wind Power's two planned wind farms are closely tied to efforts to have a subsea cable laid between the Western Isles and mainland Scotland so power can be exported to the national electricity grid.

-For more than 10 years, it has been planned to lay the cable, known as the interconnector, to link renewable energy projects on the Western Isles with the mainland electricity grid.
+For more than 10 years, it has been planned to lay the cable, known as the interconnector, to link renewable energy projects on the islands to the grid.

-Lewis Wind Power, a consortium of EDF energy and Amec Foster Wheeler, already has planning permission for a 45-turbine wind farm at Uisinis and a 36-turbine scheme near Stornoway.

-Larger turbines could mean reducing the number needed at each site, the company has said.
+Will Collins, project manager for Lewis Wind Power, said the company was assessing the potential for using the latest turbine technology.

+He said: "If we do decide to proceed with higher tip heights then we would need a fresh planning consent, meaning that all local people and businesses would be consulted on the detail of our plans and have the opportunity to put over their views - positive or negative - to us as the developer and also directly to the Scottish government.

 'Political support'